-The Somali information sector is rapidly evolving, with smartphone and phone device usage increasing annually.
-These devices may be beneficial to humanitarian response actors during various phases of the disaster response cycle, i.e. during each of the preparedness, response, and recovery phases.
-In Somalia, evidence suggests that 86% of adults and the same proportion of youth (15 to 25 years old) have access to mobile phones and that these devices are increasingly used within all aspects of social or business interactions (Gallup Inc. 2016).
-At the same time, organisations that implement humanitarian and development projects still have a low level of understanding regarding this evolving information landscape, the barriers to access as well as the information needs of the population groups they target.
-Arguably, this knowledge gap greatly hampers the effectiveness of their programming, leading to missed opportunities for improving the connectedness of communities that helps them better anticipate and reply to shocks.
+The Somali information sector has been rapidly evolving, with smartphone and phone device usage increasing annually.
+These devices may be beneficial to humanitarian response actors during various phases of the disaster response cycle: during each of the preparedness, response, and recovery phases.
+In Somalia, evidence suggests that 86% of adults and the same proportion of youth (15-25 years old) have access to mobile phones and that these devices are increasingly used within all aspects of social or business interactions.